isaac-weisberg/HalfFive/README.md

 ## Features

 1. Strict static information on the events' emission scheduling context
+1. Strict static information on synchronous emissions produced on subscription
-1. No `onError` and `completed` events
+1. No `onError` and `completed` events and thus no synchronization code and runtime execution order asserting code
-1. No execution atomicity enforcing synchronization code for operator predicates and subscriptions handlers because it relies on execution atomicity of GCD work items in serial GCD queues.
+1. No execution atomicity enforcing synchronization code for operator predicates and subscriptions handlers because it relies on execution atomicity of GCD work items in serial GCD queues
 1. No disposal synchronization code because it relies on atomicity of deinitializers
 1. No exceptioning support